Photo: Anja Weber

 We currently have different types of e-stations available on our ServiceHaus car park.
 You can find their features below:

-You will find two charging stations of this type in our ServiceHaus car park.
+You will find some charging stations of this type in our ServiceHaus car park.
 The identical chargers each have two charging points.